 When performing malware analysis, it's convenient to use virtualization software when setting up your lab.
 Such tools typically simulate the underlying hardware, allowing you two run multiple instances of "virtual" machines simultaneously.
-For instance, you could use Windows 7 as your base OS, while having a separate instance of Windows 7 running in another window, a Windows XP window in another and a Linux instance in another.
+For instance, you could use Windows 7 as your base OS, while having a separate instance of Windows XP running in another window, and a Linux instance running in another window.